iTwin/presentation/packages/hierarchies-react/README.md

     imodelKey,
     // iModel access is used to build the hierarchy imodelAccess,
-    // the hierarchy definition describes the hierarchy using ECSQL queries; here it just returns all bis.Model instances
+    // the hierarchy definition describes the hierarchy using ECSQL queries; here it just returns all bis.PhysicalModel instances
-    // grouped by class
     getHierarchyDefinition: () => ({
       defineHierarchyLevel: async () => [
         {
-          fullClassName: "BisCore.Model",
+          fullClassName: "BisCore.PhysicalModel",
           query: {
             ecsql: `
               SELECT